Carlton Hill Phase II has been designed specifically with the students’ mental health in mind.

-Replacing a scheme designed by Halliday Clark over 25 years ago on the same site, for the same developer Pickard Properties, the new design provides affordable accommodation with student ‘wellbeing’ at its heart.
+Replacing a scheme designed by Halliday Clark over 25 years ago on the same site, for the same developer Pickard Properties, the new design provides affordable accommodation with outdoor spaces as key to well-being.

 “We believe this scheme may be unique, certainly in Leeds, and possibly in the UK, specifically responding to the issues surrounding students’ mental health”, says Director Adam Clark.
 Working with Unipol Student Homes and the University of Leeds, Halliday Clark have developed a series of design features embedded within the scheme which aim to combat these issues.